-7. Evaluation of Project Work
+8. Evaluation of Project Work

-7.1.
+- 8.1.
 A candidate shall be allowed to submit the project report only after fulfilling the attendance requirements of all the semesters.
-The viva-voce examination shall be conducted at the end of the course work after the candidate successfully completes all theory, practical subjects, seminars, project seminars and has secured 84 credits.
+The viva-voce examination shall be conducted at the end of the course work after the candidate successfully completes all theory, practical subjects, seminars, project seminars and has secured 88 credits. - 8.2.

-7.2.
 A Project Review Committee (PRC) of the college is to be constituted with Principal as chairperson, Head of the Department and two other senior faculty of the department as members.

-7.3.
-Registration of Project work: A candidate is permitted to register for the project work after satisfying the attendance requirement of all the courses (theory and practical courses) up to III Semester.

-7.4 Every candidate shall work on projects approved by the PRC of the College.
-The duration of the project is for 45 days.

-7.5 Three copies of the project thesis, certified by the supervisor and Head of the Department shall be submitted to the College.

-7.6 The Project thesis shall be adjudicated by one external examiner appointed by the Controller of Examinations.
-For this, Head of Department with the help of the PRC shall submit a panel of 3 examiners, who are eminent in that field, The Controller of Examinations of the college shall appoint the external examiner from the panel.

-7.7 If the report of the examiner is favorable, viva-voce examination shall be conducted by a Board consisting of the Head of the Department, supervisor and the external examiner who adjudicated the thesis.
-The Board shall jointly report the student's performance in the project work as - (a) Excellent, or (b) Good, or (c) Satisfactory, or (d) Unsatisfactory, as the case may be.

-7.8 If the report of the examiner is unsatisfactory, the candidate shall revise and resubmit the dissertation, in the time frame as prescribed by PRC.
+- 8.3.
+Registration of Project work: A candidate is permitted to register for the project work after satisfying the attendance requirement of all the courses (theory and practical courses) up to III Semester. - 8.4.
+Every candidate shall work on projects approved by the PRC of the College.
+The duration of the project is for 45 days. - 8.5.
+Three copies of the project thesis, certified by the supervisor and Head of the Department shall be submitted to the College. - 8.6.
+The Project thesis shall be adjudicated by one external examiner appointed by the Controller of Examinations.
+For this, Head of Department with the help of the PRC shall submit a panel of 3 examiners, who are eminent in that field, The Controller of Examinations of the college shall appoint the external examiner from the panel. - 8.7.
+If the report of the examiner is favorable, viva-voce examination shall be conducted by a Board consisting of the Head of the Department, supervisor and the external examiner who adjudicated the thesis. - 8.8.
+If the report of the examiner is unsatisfactory, the candidate shall revise and resubmit the dissertation, in the time frame as prescribed by PRC.
 If the report of the examiner is unsatisfactory again, the thesis shall be summarily rejected.
 The candidate can re-register only once for conduct of project and evaluation of thesis, and will go through the entire process as mentioned above.
-The total duration for the MBA program is limited to four years.
+The total duration for the MBA program is limited to four years. - 8.9.
+For Pre-submission Project Seminar II in II Year II Sem.
+There is an internal marks of 50, the evaluation should be done by the PRC.
+The PRC will examine the overall progress of the Project Work and decide the Project is eligible for final submission or not.
+A candidate has to secure a minimum of 50% of marks to be declared successful for Project Work Review II.
+If he fails to fulfill minimum marks, he has to reappear during the supplementary examination. - 8.10.
+For Project Evaluation (Viva Voice) in IV Semester.
+The external evaluation is for 100 marks and the same evaluated by the External Examiner appointed by the Principal.
+There is an internal marks of 50, the evaluation should be done by the PRC for 25 marks and External Examiner will evaluate for 25 marks.
+The candidate has to secure minimum of 50% marks in Project Evaluation (Viva Voice) examination for successful completion. - 8.11.
+If he fails to fulfill as specified in 8.10, he will reappear for the Viva Voice examination only after three months.
+In the reappeared examination also, falls to fulfill, he will not be eligible for the award of the degree. - 8.12.
+The Head of the Department shall coordinate and make arrangements for the conduct of Project Viva Voice examination.

-8. Course Pattern:
+9. Course Pattern:

-8.1 The entire course of study is of two academic years with semester pattern.
+9.1.
+The entire course of study is of two academic years with semester pattern.